 The trip proved that even a short visit to Marrakech is worth the effort to experience this incredibly vibrant and diverse city (I’m reminded of a souk seller who said to me, “Smile!
 You’re in Marrakech!”).
 Here’s a few things that made our trip all the better, plus a few lessons in what we’ll do differently next time.

-What To Do For Three Days in Marrakech
+3 Days in Marrakech

 1. Stay in a centrally located riad.